photoprism/photoprism-docs/docs/getting-started/nas/asustor.md

 ### Step 1: Open App Central

-Log in to the user interface of your Asustor device by navigating to `https://hostname:7001/` (change hostname and port as needed).
+Log in to the user interface of your NAS.
+You can do this by navigating to *https://asustor:7001* if you replace *asustor* with the actual IP address or hostname of your device and change the port depending on your configuration.

-Open "App Central" on the home screen:
+Now open "App Central" on the home screen:

 ![Screenshot](img/asustor/asustor-home.jpg){ class="shadow" }

 ### Step 2: Install PhotoPrism

 Type *PhotoPrism* in the search box in the upper right corner and press Enter to start the search.
-Now PhotoPrism should be displayed and you should be able to click "Install":
+PhotoPrism should then be displayed so you can click "Install" to start the installation:

 ![Screenshot](img/asustor/asustor-step-1.jpg){ class="shadow" }

-You will now be informed about dependencies like Docker that need to be installed, and you can decide if you want your instance to be accessible from the Internet (if you have this set up for your device and your Internet router is compatible):
+Next, you will be informed about dependencies like Docker that need to be installed, and you can decide if you want your instance to be accessible from the Internet (if you have set this up for your NAS and your Internet router is compatible):

 ![Screenshot](img/asustor/asustor-step-2.jpg){ class="shadow" }